PanyongChen/CinemaTicketBookingSystem/README.md

 Logout

 •Customer:

 Login

 Search for movie.

 Can see the rating of the movie

-Book Tickets for the movie according to the showtime Book single or multiple movie tickets
+Book Tickets for the movie according to the showtime

+Book single or multiple movie tickets

 Delete a booking if required.

 Make payment for the tickets.

-Get total price deducted if exceed the specific amount (like coupon) Can click recommended Hotel or Restaurant website provided in the home page after movie time Logout
+Get total price deducted if exceed the specific amount (like coupon)

+Can click recommended Hotel or Restaurant website provided in the home page after movie time

-login credentials
+Logout

+LOGIN CREDENTIALS
 The account of admin user is “admin”, password is “admin1234”;
 The Customer’s account can be registered, such as the normal user I already have, “jason” and password “1234”.

-For the images of application
+FOR THE IMAGES of application
 If you cannot see the image of homepage, encounter this error “Error: loading image: file:/E:~  /Images/***.jpg, then should do following steps:
 Find the Java IDE  workspace
 Navigate Java Workspace/booking/CinemaTicket/bin/cinematicketbooking/ and copy Images folder from the source directory and paste here.